The Aerobie Aeropress coffee maker consistently makes the richest and cleanest cup of coffee of just about any other coffee maker out there.

 At Gathering Grounds Cafe we like to think of the coffee made in an Aeropress like a cup of really strong french press coffee but lacking some of the oils and grit.

 For some this is an issue.
-The small granuals of coffee dust make a cup of coffee feel thicker which some people like but we tend to think a cleaner cup is better and more enjoyable.
+The small granuals of coffee dust make a cup of coffee feel more dense on your tongue which some people like but we tend to think a cleaner cup is better and more enjoyable.

 In all ways of looking at the Aeropress it’s impossible to say it makes bad coffee even if it’s not your favorite brewing technique.
 And considering how inexpensive the coffee maker and filters are it’s hard to argue for not owning one in your home cafe.